Alohomora! Harry Potter game hits your phone next year with Jam City

 The game was actually the result of several rounds of focus group testing and a ton of input from employees at Jam City, which counts a number of hardcore Harry Potter heads among its staff.
 The team came up with the idea internally and pitched it to Warner Bros.

-For anyone worried about whether the writers would mess with their beloved universe.
-The project was penned by two capable writers who were vetted and approved by J.K.
+For anyone worried about whether the writers would mess with their beloved universe, the project was penned by two capable writers who were vetted and approved by J.K.
 Rowling’s team at The Blair Partnership.

 Both Matthew London, who wrote a series of science fiction novels called “The 8th Continent” as well as tie-in books for a number of iconic series, and Allen Warner, who is the director of Narrative at Jam City and previously worked for DC Comics and Warner Bros.
 Animation, have the chops to develop a compelling narrative.

 “Harry Potter: Hogwarts Mystery is a mobile gaming experience inspired by J.K.
-Rowling’s spell-binding lore, and it will be an exciting, fun way for fans to experience the Wizarding World,” said David Haddad, President, Warner Bros.
+Rowling’s spell-binding lore, and it will be an exciting, fun way for fans to experience the Wizarding World,” said David Haddad, president, Warner Bros.
 Interactive Entertainment in a statement.
 “It is great to work with Jam City on the game, as the company has a proven track record of bringing rich, beloved worlds to players of mobile entertainment.”

-The game’s not available til next year, but will be distributed through iTunes, Google Play, and the Amazon Appstore.
+The game’s not available til next year, but will be distributed through iTunes, Google Play and the Amazon App store.

 Fans who want more information can check out Facebook and Twitter for more details.

 The fact that Jam City was able to land this deal is a huge win as the company preps for a potential initial public offering in the next few years.
-Harry Potter remains one of the biggest franchises of the twenty first century, with the series of books selling 450 million copies worldwide and the films grossing $7.7 billion at global box offices.Featured Image: Warner Bros.
+Harry Potter remains one of the biggest franchises of the twenty-first century, with the series of books selling 450 million copies worldwide and the films grossing $7.7 billion at global box offices.Featured Image: Warner Bros.

 0